 In case you’re not visiting Munich, and want a bit of history on Oktoberfest, The Telegraph explains,

 “The original Oktoberfest in October 1810 was held in honour of the wedding between Crown Prince Ludwig of Bavaria and Princess Therese of Saxony-Hildburghausen.
 For five full days, the burghers of Munich were invited to eat, drink and be merry, and enjoy parades involving kettle drums and music, shooting displays and a horse race around a meadow on the edge of town.
-Such a good time was had by all that it was decided to stage the race (and the accompanying indulgences) every year.
-There has been the occasional pause in proceedings (usually at times of war), but this year will mark the 184th time Oktoberfest is held.”
+Such a good time was had by all that it was decided to stage the race (and the accompanying indulgences) every year.”

 Celebrating Oktoberfest in Munich

 They say, “Over a hundred oxen and more than 500 thousand chickens are cooked for visitors of the festival.
-Every year from 6 to 7 million people visit this amazing event over two weeks.
+Every year from 6 to 7 million people visit this amazing event spanning more than two weeks.
 The first Oktoberfest dates back to 1810, and since then it has played an important role in Bavarian culture.”

-If you can’t go to Munich between mid-September and early October, here are some recipes and ideas to make at home!
+If you can’t attend Oktoberfest and wear your favorite lederhosen or dirndl dress, here are some favorite German street food and festival recipes to make at home!